dmbarbour/glas/docs/GlasDesign.md

 ### Break/Continue Loops?
 No.

-Awkward fit for concurrent operators.
+An awkward fit for concurrent operators.
+I'm thinking we might end a loop by writing a certain loop variable.

 ### Logical List Reversal?
 Yes.

 Easy to understand, widely useful.
-Awful performance predictivity - O(1) time or O(N) time - but the O(N) is only paid lazily when accessing the list, and doesn't apply to repeated reversals.
+Awful performance predictivity - could be O(1) time or O(N) time.

 ### List Collections Processing?
 Probably.